VenkataChadalawada/Hadoop/exp.md

 - done partitions of data from single source using partion in hive
 - wrote joins in hive to combine views and tables to bring the final result
 - creating tables in mysql writing complex queries with joins groups in mysql
-- importing mysql tables into hdfs and hive
+- importing mysql tables into hdfs and hive using sqoop
-- exporting tables from hdfs to mysql
+- exporting tables from hdfs to mysql using sqoop